abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

       end
     end

 A few things to note here.
-First, any named parameters get put into a [hash][12] called `params` that we can access using a [symbol][13]ized key.
+First, that similar to methods, blocks can take parameters, which is what is between the vertical bars (`do |cust_num|`).
-Symbols are generally used in Ruby any place you would use a static string in other languages as they are more readable and slightly more performant (as they are constants that can simply be compared by memory address).
+The parameter in this case is obviously the customer number being passed in in the URL.

 Second, note that Ruby conditionals use "truthy" evaluation - everything in Ruby evaluates to true except `false` and `nil`.
 Therefore, it is very common